Which place is cheaper, Saaremaa or Cesis?

 Public transit is quite limited in Saaremaa.
 Most people arrive on the island by ferry.
 There are buses on the island but they cater mostly to locals.
 To really explore, you'll want to have access to a car.

-Cesis is a somewhat walkable place.
+Cesis is a somewhat walkable town.
 It's fun to explore old town on foot but many places in the surrounding countryside require a car to access.

 Cesis is a small town where visitors enjoy the .
-Many visitors also spend a good bit of time hiking.
 With all of its activities, you can easily fill one day here.
 It will give you the chance to have new experiences.

 Cesis is a popular place that is full of things to see and experience.
 If you have a weekend, this town makes for a great vacation.
-Make sure you spend some time hiking while you're in the area.
 While some people choose to spend more or less time in Cesis, a weekend is sufficent for most.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.

 It's hard to know how much time to spend in Saaremaa.
 For many, it makes a great getaway for a weekend.
 This would be the perfect place to spend a weekend, as it has just the right amount of activities.
 The length of your ideal trip is an individual decision.

 Cesis is a popular choice for travelers.
 Five days is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
-The entire area has lots to do.
+The entire region has so many activities, and you'll want time to do everything.

 Saaremaa is a fun place to experience.
+Travelers enjoy the food when visiting the small town destination of Saaremaa.
 Lots of people come for the food.
 Most people find that five days is more than enough time to see everything.

 Cesis is a great place to explore.
-Hiking can easily take up a good amount of your time here, too.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This town offers something for everyone.

 You'll find food around the peaceful small town of Saaremaa.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.
 Lots of people come for the food.
 One week is plenty of time to see everything, even with extra days to spare.

 These are the overall average travel costs for the two destinations.